DvirFl/ML-ZoomCamp/MidtermProject/README.md

 # ML Midterm Project - Water Potabilty Prediction

-# Exclaimer
+# Disclaimer
-	This read me file has been modified from the Midterm Project Pizza Prices
+	This README.md file has been modified from the Midterm Project Pizza Prices written by for 2021 cohort

 # Summary
 1. Problem Description